UlyssesZh/UlyssesZh.github.io/_posts/2023-11-09-lattice-algebraic.md

 We can then easily prove that $z_0+\mathbb Z[\alpha]\subseteq S$.
 To prove this, we just need to see that we can act $R^{-k}$ on $z_0$ before further acting $T^nR$ on it for $k$ times.
-All the other steps are the same and still valid. $\square$
+All the other steps are the same and still valid. {% qed %}

 I know the original problem in the book was probably not intended to be solved in this way, but it is really amazing how some seemingly purely mathematical areas